ptablasdpaula/diffKS_torchLPC/README.md

 We use a **multi-resolution STFT loss** combined with a **minimum action penalty**, which encourages smooth evolution by minimizing the differences between consecutive frames.

-This provides a good tradeoff between temporal detail and spectral structure, while also penalizing erratic changes in control parameters.
+This provides a good tradeoff between temporal detail and spectral structure, while also penalizing erratic changes in control parameters. *However*, although this results in more similar filter coefficient trajectories for in-domain target samples, the stft loss isn't smaller for out-domain targets.
+We should look into simply applying a low-pass filter to the coefficient trajectories to flat-out sharp edges.

 ## Known Issue